 An electrician is a hard job that requires hundreds if not thousands of hours of studying to become a real professional.
 But even those hours spent on getting qualified may not help you to land the job.
-Best professional resume writing services on Skillhub are sure, you may know more about the wires than anyone else, a wrong resume can kill off your chances to get hired.
+Best professional resume writing service on Skillhub are sure, you may know more about the wires than anyone else, a wrong resume can kill off your chances to get hired.
 That's why you need to spend a little more time studying your average electrician resume sample to create one that will get you a job

 Electrician Resume Sample

 How to Format an Electrician Resume

 The first thing you need to consider is your electrician resume format.
 Even going through several thousands of resume skills samples, it is difficult to pinpoint the layout that will guarantee the interview.
 That's why you need to follow several simple rules.
 List your work experience chronologically, but in reverse order – from the latest job to the very first one.
 Choose whether you're going to focus more on your skills or work history, or if you're going to blend them.
 Start with your contact information, then follow up with a summary, skills, work history, and education.

 Electrician Resume [Sample]